-What you must pay when Services that are covered for you you get these services Referral may be required.
-Hearing aids\ up to two hearing aids every year Our plan has contracted with approved vendors to provide Hearing aid allowance up to your non-Medicare-covered hearing services.
-You must \$2,000 per year through a plan-approved vendor obtain your hearing aids through a plan-approved vendor.
-Please contact Member Services for help accessing this Prior Authorization may be benefit (phone numbers are printed on the back of this required. document).
+Services that are covered for you What you must pay when you get these services Up to three screening exams during a pregnancy Referral may be required.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+You pay a \$0 copay per visit.
+Prior Authorization may be required.
 Referral may be required.
-There is no coinsurance.
-HIV screening copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are Medicare-covered at increased risk for HIV infection, we cover: preventive HIV screening.
-One screening exam every 12 months Prior Authorization may be For women who are pregnant, we cover: required.
-Up to three screening exams during a pregnancy Referral may be required.
-You pay a \$0 copay per Home health agency care visit.
-Prior to receiving home health services, a doctor must certify that you need home health services and will order Prior Authorization may be home health services to be provided by a home health required. agency.
-You must be homebound, which means leaving Referral may be required. home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies You pay 20% coinsurance Home infusion therapy per visit.
-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+You pay 20% coinsurance per visit.
 Prior Authorization may be required.

-Covered services include, but are not limited to:

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - · Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier